 Being a Southern girl, I love pound cake in any way, shape or form.
 From classic vanilla to chocolate fudge, banana pudding, lemon, blueberry, strawberry , pineapple or one of my all-time favorite flavors, coconut cream.
 The variations are only limited by your imagination so, rest assured more pound cake treats will be popping-up here on my website in the future.
 I’ve read in countless surveys that Reese’s peanut butter cups remain America’s most favorite candy.
 That statistic didn’t surprise me at all as they’re a hot favorite at our house, too.

 So with that said, it’s only fitting this chocolate peanut butter dripping decadence would make an appearance in my recipe file.
-If you prefer, the cake can be glazed just before serving to enjoy the drippy goodness.
+If you prefer, this cake can be glazed just before serving to enjoy the drippy goodness.
 Otherwise, if you choose to chill the cake allow it to warm to room temperature before serving so the chocolate peanut butter ganache will soften a bit.
 It’s a special cake for a special occasion, or bake it just because it’s Monday.
 Or Tuesday.

 Reese's Peanut Butter Pound Cake